-As of April 1, 2019, Nova Scotia’s minimum wage will increase to $11.05 per hour for inexperienced workers and $11.55 per hour for experienced workers.
+As of April 1, 2020, Nova Scotia’s minimum wage will increase from $11.55 per hour to $12.55 per hour.
 The minimum wage rate applies to a work week of 48 hours or less.
-This increase will be followed by two more years of increases, also on April 1st.

 April 1 falls in the middle of the pay period, can I wait until the next pay period to start paying the new minimum wage?

 No. The new minimum wage comes into effect on April 1, 2020.
 Any hours worked on that date and after must be paid at a minimum of $12.55 per hour.

 Example: The pay period is March 29 to April 11, 2020.
 The employee works 8 hours a day, Monday to Friday, and is paid at minimum wage.

 Rate from March 29 to March 31: $11.55